safing/web/_publications/2022-08-16-portmaster-0.9-new-network-monitor.md

 ### Custom Filter Lists

 An even more requested feature has been to ability to add custom filter lists in addition to the defaults.
-You can now specify a file that Portmaster import and monitor for changes.
+You can now specify a file that Portmaster automatically imports and monitors for changes.
 Compile you own list of baddies and block them!

 ![image displaying the v0.9 Portmaster user interface - custom filter list setting](/assets/img/blog/release-0.9/3_1_custom_filter_list_setting.png)
 ![image displaying the v0.9 Portmaster user interface - custom filter list imported](/assets/img/blog/release-0.9/3_2_custom_filter_list_imported.png)